bit-phile/bit-phile.github.io/content/tech/docker/getting-started-with-docker.md

 # Introduction

-Developing softwares and applications is getting complex day by day.
-This introduces the complexity in running and deploying the applications in different machines or environments.
-It also includes to make sure it works everywhere no matter what architecture of the host machine is.
+Developing software and applications is getting more complex day by day.
+This introduces the complexity of running and deploying the applications in different machines or environments.
+It also includes making sure it works everywhere no matter what the architecture of the host machine is.

-Applications running in same environment can conflict with other applications.
+Applications running in the same environment can conflict with other applications.
 This can cause malfunctions and make application development less effective.

-To solve this problem we need isolation and virtual machine is one way to achieve this.
-We can have different virtual machine to run the applications that will be independent from other applications environments.
+To solve this problem we need isolation and a virtual machine is one way to achieve this.
+We can have different virtual machines to run the applications that will be independent of other applications environments.

-However, using virtual machine has its own pros and cons.
-Some of these are followings:
+However, using a virtual machine has its own pros and cons.
+Some of these are the followings:

 ## Virtual Machine Pros

-1. Stronger isolation and security as it provides hardware level isolation which makes them more secure and isolated.
+1. Stronger isolation and security as it provides hardware-level isolation which makes them more secure and isolated.

 ## Virtual Machine Cons

 1. Requires more resources.
-Virtual machine requires for guest system operation to run which consumes more resources.
+Virtual machine requires guest system operation to run which consumes more resources.
 2. Startup time is more in virtual machines as it has to boot the whole operating system.
-3. Portability is less as virtual machines are tied to specific hardware and requires additional configurations to run.
+3. Portability is less as virtual machines are tied to specific hardware and require additional configurations to run.

 So, what alternative do we have to achieve this isolated environment?
 The answer is **containerization**.

 # Containerization

 Just to get started with this concept, I would like to give an example.
-We have seen containers which are used on ships to transport things.
+We have seen containers that are used on ships to transport things.
 These containers have isolated environments and temperatures specific to the items they are containing.

-Similarly, containers can contain application and supporting libraries required to run the application.
-This helps in running application in any environment no matter what host system OS and architecture is.
+Similarly, containers can contain applications and supporting libraries required to run the application.
+This helps in running applications in any environment no matter what host system OS and architecture are.

 # Docker

 Docker is a containerization tool that is used to create and run containers.
-There are several other alternatives of docker like Podman, openVZ etc.
+There are several other alternatives to docker like Podman, openVZ, etc.

 ## Architecture

-Docker uses client-server architecture where docker client talks with docker daemon which can run on either host machine, virtual machine or a machine on the cloud.
-Docker client can connect to multiple daemons.
+Docker uses client-server architecture where the docker client talks with the docker daemon which can run on either a host machine, a virtual machine, or a machine on the cloud.
+Docker clients can connect to multiple daemons.

 ![https://docs.docker.com/engine/images/architecture.svg](https://docs.docker.com/engine/images/architecture.svg)

 ### Docker client

-Docker client is an interface that lets user to create and run containers.
+Docker client is an interface that lets users create and run containers.
 Client talks with docker daemon using Docker API requests.
-It is not more than an application which can be web based or cli that sends request to server and gets response back.
+It is not more than an application that can be web-based or cli that sends requests to the server and gets responses back.

-Server or daemon performs the requested job.
+The server or daemon performs the requested job.

 ### Docker daemon

-Docker daemon is the server that accepts request from the docker client and performs respective job.
-It can run on host machine or virtual machine.
-Docker client can connect to multiple docker daemon and change the daemon using docker client provided commands.
+A Docker daemon is the server that accepts requests from the docker client and performs the respective job.
+It can run on a host machine or virtual machine.
+Docker clients can connect to multiple docker daemons and change the daemon using docker client-provided commands.

 For example,